47 Spanish Exclamations and Interjections to Add Dramatic Flair to Your Conversations

 Ay de mí means approximately “oh my” or “poor me.”

-Porfis, profi and porfa are all cutesy ways to abbreviate por favor (please).
-Think of them as the Spanish-language versions of “pretty please.”
+Porfis, profi and porfa are all cutesy ways to abbreviate por favor (please), similar to “pretty please” in English.

 To keep your pride intact, you might want to avoid using porfis and porfi in conversation since it’ll make you seem a bit desperate, unless you want to sound a bit baby-like or sound jokingly silly.